Harender001/DearEx/README.md

 # Ex-Girlfriend Chatbot 💔

-A fun, romantic Hinglish chatbot that simulates conversations with an ex-girlfriend .
+A fun, romantic Hinglish chatbot that simulates conversations with an ex-girlfriend named Anjali.
 Powered by Google Gemini AI, it replies with emotional, emoji-rich messages.

 ## Features
 - Hinglish conversational style with emojis